Frank Gardiner

 Frank Gardiner (1830 – c.
-1882) was an Australian bushranger who gained infamy for his lead role in the a robbery of a gold escort at Eugowra, New South Wales in June 1862.
-It is considered the largest gold heist in Australian history.
-Gardiner and his gang, which included bushrangers Ben Hall, John O'Meally, Johnny Gilbert, Henry Manns, Alexander Fordyce, John Bow and Dan Charters, made off with a pile of cash and 77 kilograms of gold, worth about $10 million today.
-After several years in prison for the robbery, Gardiner was exiled and moved to the United States, where he died in or about 1882.
+1882) was an Australian bushranger who became notorious for his lead role in the largest gold heist in Australian history, at Eugowra, New South Wales in June 1862.
+Gardiner and his gang, which included bushrangers Ben Hall, John O'Meally and John Gilbert, made off with a pile of cash and 77 kilograms of gold, worth about $10 million in modern Australian currency.

+After the Eugowra robbery, Gardiner escaped to Queensland, where he ran a general store until he was tracked down by police in 1864.
+Following his arrest, he was tried at the Supreme Court of New South Wales and sentenced to 32 years imprisonment.
+In response to a petition for his release, he was pardoned after 10 years and exiled.
+He moved to the United States, where he died in or around 1882.

 Early life

 Gardiner, born Francis Christie, was born in 1830 in Rosshire, Scotland.
 He migrated to Australia as a child in 1834.
 Also aboard was Henry Monro, a wealthy Scottish businessman who would soon form a relationship with his mother, Jane.
 In 1835 Monro appointed his father, Charles Christie, as overseer of his property at Boro Creek, south of Goulburn.
 In 1837, Monro obtained the lease for a property on the Campaspe Plains, about 80 km northwest of Melbourne with Charles again the overseer.
 By 1840 Monro had the lease on another run near Hotspur, about 50 km north of Portland in western Victoria.
 Once again Charles was overseer and moved there with the young family.